Council is the governing body of the University. It has the ultimate power of decision in all matters affecting the University.

 Council is the supreme authority of the University.
 It is responsible for the efficient management and conduct of the affairs of the University, including finances and property.
 The full terms of reference for the Council are detailed in Statute VII.

 Council regularly conducts a review of its effectiveness and an action plan is developed from the review.
-The most recent external review was commissioned by Council from the Good Governance Institute and was undertaken in 2017.
+Dr Jonathan Nicholls was commissioned by Council to undertake the external review in 2021.
 Download the report [920KB, PDF].

 The University is a registered charity and Council acts as the Board of Trustees of the charity.

 Council usually meets four times a year and there is a series of activities throughout the year, including development activity.